 3 ways preparation will help your e-store thrive this Xmas

 Traditional retail stores might be packed to the brim on December 23rd, but online stores are empty.
-Christmas comes early for e-stores, and it’s absolutely time to get into gear for one of the biggest online seasons of the year.
+Christmas comes early for e-stores, and it’s absolutely time to get into gear and up your preparation for one of the biggest online seasons of the year.
 September marks the beginning of the climb, peaking in November as the holiday season culminates in sales events like Black Friday and Cyber Monday.
 The last quarter of the year can make up almost half of online retailers’ annual revenue, so it pays to be prepared.

 This is the time of year to have your wholesaler on the weekly or fortnightly call rotation.
 Check-in with them on stock levels; particularly for your best-selling items.
 If they’re running low or are backed up on orders, ship in a few more of your store favourites and hold them yourself.
 That way, if there’s an issue with your supplier, there is still a chance to get the product to your customer in a timely fashion.

-3. Make shipping and returns easier than ever.
+#3 – Preparation makes shipping and returns easier than ever.

 The holiday season brings not only more sales, but bigger sales.
 Keeping this in mind, you might want to offer some enticements to capitalise.
 Many major online retailers have seen real success by creating seasonal returns and shipping policies.
 Free shipping during the holiday season might sound like a thankless sacrifice, but the difference it can make to your customers’ purchase decision can be immense.
 Basket spends rise significantly with free shipping, and we all know that shipping costs can be a massive hurdle en route to purchase, especially for Australia online shoppers.